5.3 Recursive Data

 In particular, we can develop a function over recursive data by

-breaking a datum into its variants (using cases
+breaking a datum into its variants (using cases), pulling out

 the fields of each variant (by listing the field names), then calling